Toggle: English / Spanish

 The cause is unknown.
 Family history of Dupuytrens contracture makes you more likely to develop this condition.
 It does not seem to be caused by occupation or from trauma.

 The condition is more common after age 40.
 Men are affected more often than women.
 Risk factors are alcoholism, diabetes, and smoking.

 One or both hands may be affected.
 The ring finger is affected most often, followed by the little, middle, and index fingers.

 A small, painless nodule or lump develops in the tissue below the skin on the palm side of the hand.
 Over time, it thickens into a cord-like band.

 It becomes difficult to extend or straighten the fingers.
 In severe cases, straightening them is impossible.

 Signs and tests

-Surgery may be performed to release the contracture, depending on the severity of the condition.
+Surgery may be done to release the contracture.
 Normal movement of the fingers is usually restored by surgery followed by physical therapy exercises for the hand.

 A newer treatment involves injecting a substance called collagenase into the scarred or fibrous tissue.
 Three injections are needed.
 You may have side effects such as swelling, pain, and itching.
 A more rare but severe side effect is rupture of the tendon.